aws-samples/shopfloor-connectivity/docs/README.md

 ## Implementing a protocol adapter

 The main activity of a protocol adapter is to read data from industrial devices using a specific protocol.
 The SFC core instructs the protocol adapter which data to read.
-The core itself is not aware of the actual protocol used by the adapter and the instructions are generic so they can be used for any type of adapter.
+The core itself is not aware of the actual protocol used by the adapter and the instructions are generic, so they can be used for any type of adapter.
 The implementation of an adapter will use these instructions, and its specific configuration data, to translate to execute protocol-specific API or service calls to read the data.
 The data is returned to the SFC core in a format that is not specific to the used protocol.

 For JVM implementations the SFC core defines the following interface: